What Happens at Interview?

 Most interviews take place in early December, immediately after the end of term.
 Despite all our attempts, applicants invariably feel nervous at interview and the interview period can be very stressful.
 We are aware of this and interviewers will typically try their best to help you to relax.

 We want the interviews to provide you with an opportunity to show yourself at your best.
 It is no good to us, or to you, if you feel so nervous, intimidated or confused that you cannot reveal your true capabilities.
 So we try to make sure that arrangements run smoothly, that you know what will be expected of you and where to go for your interviews.
-We offer refreshments in college, a room for anyone accompanying you (such as parents or friends) to wait in and overnight accommodation when necessary.
+We offer refreshments in College, a room to wait in for anyone accompanying you (such as parents or friends) and overnight accommodation, for you, when necessary.

 The University offers an excellent on-line guide to the interview/admissions process and we strongly recommend you watch the videos produced by the University below.
 Some further practical information about attending Magdalene for interview is available here.